The Jets (album)

-The Jets is the debut studio album by Tongan-American family band The Jets, released on October 14th, 1985, by MCA Records.
+The Jets is the debut studio album by Tongan-American family band The Jets, released on October 14, 1985, by MCA Records.
 The Jets gained airplay on MTV, VH1 and BET with the release of their first single "Curiosity".
-The song reached number 8 on the R&B chart.
+The song reached number 8 on the Billboard R&B singles chart.

-The second single "Crush on You" would become the Jets' most successful single.
-It was their first song to chart on the Billboard Hot 100.
-The song reached number 3 on the Pop chart and number 4 on the R&B chart.
-It stayed in the top 5 for 6 weeks.
+The second single, "Crush on You", became their first song to chart on the Billboard Hot 100, peaking at number three.
+On the R&B singles chart, it reached number 4.
+The third single, "Private Number", peaked at number 47 on the Hot 100 and number 28 on the R&B chart.

-The third single "Private Number" was a moderate hit for the Jets, reaching number 47 on the Pop chart and number 28 on the R&B chart.

 The fourth and final single was the ballad "You Got It All".
-It reached number 3 on the Pop chart and number 2 on the R&B chart, and managed to reach number 1 on the Adult Contemporary chart also.
-It still gains occasional airplay on radio stations in the U.S.
+It reached number 3 on the Hot 100, number 2 on the R&B chart, and number one on the Adult Contemporary chart.

-The album would go on to reach number 17 in the U.S. and be certified Platinum.
+The album peaked at number 21 on the U.S. pop albums chart and was certified Platinum by the RIAA.